learn-co-curriculum/uci-mod-1-common-html-elements/README.md

 width="800" height="600">
 ```

-There are two noteable things about the `img` tag.
+There are two notable things about the `img` tag.
 The first is that it has no
 closing tag.
 This tag closes itself.
 Secondly, it handles a lot of attributes.
 Our `alt` attribute provides descriptive text the browser can display if it
 can't find the image file.
 The browser can also display the `title` text to give
 the user more information about the image.
 The `width` and `height` attributes
 define the size of the image that shows up in the browser.

-### Identify links
+## Identify Links

-You might be familiar with basic link structure already, but here are other ways
+You might be familiar with the basic link structure already, but there are ways
-we can power them up.
+we can give them more power.

 We begin with a standard text hyperlink.